gbv/beaconspec/beacon.md

 * link target corresponds to the `href` attribute,
 * link annotation corresponds to the textual content,

-For instance the following link, given in a BEACON text file:
+For instance the following link, given in a BEACON file:

      http://example.com|example|http://example.org